Trying Not To Break Down — A Homeless Teen Navigates Middle School

 Caydden has had to grow up faster than your typical 14-year-old.
 With his dad out of the picture and his mom's drug addiction, he often had to be responsible for his little brother.

-"Help get him ready for school, I had to make sure mom wasn't ... gone," Caydden says.
-"I had to feed Keston when mom was passed out for days.
+"Help get him ready for school, I had to make sure Mom wasn't ... gone," Caydden says.
+"I had to feed Keston when Mom was passed out for days.
 There was one time when we only had cereal for, like, two weeks."

 Caydden has been trying to convince his grandma that she should let him get a job so he can help with rent.
-He'd like to earn money at a fast food restaurant, or, at the least, raking leaves and shoveling snow.
+He'd like to earn money at a fast-food restaurant or, at the least, raking leaves and shoveling snow.

 "It's like something I want to do," Caydden says.
 "I just want to help out."